- April 2, 2023

 How to reheat fried shrimp?

 To reheat your Chinese fried shrimp, you should 1.) preheat your oven to 350°F, 2.) line a baking sheet with aluminum foil and lightly grease to prevent the shrimp from sticking, and 3.) arrange the shrimp onto the sheet and place into the oven for about 10 minutes.
-Or, you can use an air fryer to reheat for approximately 3-4 minutes until they become hot and crispy.
+Alternatively, you can use an air fryer.
+The air fryer excels in reheating fried foods while keeping them crispy.

 You May Also Like